 One thing the park does so well is showcase the historic Dock Bridge — nowhere can you get so close to this 1935 truss bridge, listed on the National Register, and listen to passing of trains rattling the steel beams.
 The Notch is also an important historic site — the place where Robert Treat first encountered the Lenni Lenape.

-The next phase of the riverfront park the city will turn its attention to will be near the dock bridge and Penn Station.
+The next two sections of the riverfront park that the city will turn its attention to is are in the north — Phase A and B — before circling back to the final portion near the dock bridge and Penn Station.
 To remind the politicians who attended last week’s ribbon-cutting their promise to provide the future park with ample green space and recreation, Zak held up a symbolic green ribbon along with a pamphlet created by Friends of Riverfront Park.

 “Every time we see a politician we have this in our hand,” Zak said.